 University leaders and administrators may wish to consider AFi scores in evaluations of new and existing international higher education partnerships.
 To this end, they could also establish a university body to monitor allegations of pressures on academic freedom on their campuses and in their international partnerships, and also make reports about those pressures available for public review.
-They should consider AFi data when reviewing insurance policies and contingency planning.
+They should consider AFi data when reviewing insurance policies, in contigency planning, and when establishing new partnerships.